Support

 Customer service email template for delays

-As a customer service professional, you have no control over situations like logistical delays, shipping errors, or inventory shortages.
-I know you'd like to avoid these obstacles and always provide a positive customer experience, but be prepared to pass on negative information
+As a customer service professional, you cannot control logistical delays, shipping errors, or inventory shortages.
+You'd like to avoid these obstacles and always provide a positive customer experience, but be prepared to pass on negative information

 Hello [customer's name],